dannystettler/VCF-Lab/README.md

-# Setting up a VCF LAB
+# Setting up a VCF9.x LAB

 These instructions are covering the parts required for setting up a nested VCF Homelab.
 Main scope is to use a "manual" setup using the VCF Installer.
 However, it is also useful when you consider the use of Holodeck.

+## Offline Depot

+There are several ways for hosting a Offline Depot.
+My preferred way is to use my Synology for it.
+It will be a HTTP Depot.